-The Oxbow Trail Run is a family fun event that takes place on August 8, 2020, in scenic Oxbow Regional Park, Metro just outside of Gresham on the Sandy River about 30 minutes from downtown Portland.
+The Oxbow Trail Run is a family fun event that takes place in scenic Oxbow Regional Park, Metro just outside of Gresham on the Sandy River about 30 minutes from downtown Portland.

 Float or float?
 Spend the day at Oxbow